codingMustache/codingMustache/README.md

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Dennis Ritchie
+ 1. ??
- 2. Willis Ware
+ 2. if then
- 3. al-Khwārizmī
+ 3. ?:
- 4. Tim Berners Lee
+ 4. ?

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  ?:
 </details>